Barma-lej/landroid-card/README.md

 | `--vc-divider-color`        | `var(--entities-divider-color, var(--divider-color))`            | Color of dividers                    |
 | `--vc-spacing`              | `10px`                                                           | Paddings and margins inside the card |

-### Styling via theme
+### Styling via a theme

-Here is an example of customization via theme.
+Here is an example of customization via a theme.
 Read more in the [Frontend documentation](https://www.home-assistant.io/integrations/frontend/).

 ```yaml
 my-custom-theme: